CogentRoleplayCommunity/RulebookCE-ObsidianVault/Feedback and Support.md

 ### Thank you to the Founders

-Every Story has a beginning, and every project has its founders.  **Cogent Roleplay** is the creation of [Josiah (Jazza) Brooks](https://www.youtube.com/channel/UCHu2KNu6TtJ0p4hpSW7Yv7Q) and [Shad Brooks](https://www.youtube.com/channel/UCkmMACUKpQeIxN9D9ARli1Q).
+Every Story has a beginning, and every project has its founders.  **Cogent Roleplay** is the creation of [Josiah (Jazza) Brooks](<https://www.youtube.com/channel/UCHu2KNu6TtJ0p4hpSW7Yv7Q>) and [Shad Brooks](<https://www.youtube.com/channel/UCkmMACUKpQeIxN9D9ARli1Q>).
 They were seeking to create a tabletop roleplaying game that addressed many of the issues they saw in the TTRPG industry at the time.
 We of the **Cogent Community Project** wouldn't have been able to work on this project if it wasn't for them, and to that we owe them our thanks.

 ### Thank you to the Volunteers

 The **Cogent Community Project** is a volunteer run organization that lives and dies by the hard work and dedication of our volunteers.
 We, the project can not thank everyone who has contributed enough for every second you have given to this passion project.
 We have created a community unlike any other in the TTRPG industry, and you should be proud.

-While there are many members of the Cogent Community Project, we would like to recognize the following members and their contributions to this project:<br/>
+While there are many members of the Cogent Community Project, we would like to recognize the following members and their contributions to this project:
 (Ghyro),
 (Gil),
-(RPBCACUEAIIBIH),
+Tibor Aser Veres (RPBCACUEAIIBIH),
 Gabriel Relich (Martian Muckraker),
 Jack Danna (Javk),
 Jamapa Khan (Grenadius Khan),